nvdaes/emoticons/readme.md

 *	In the list of emoticons (alt+L) are displayed on three columns respectively: the name of emoticon, the type of emoticon (standard emoticon or emoji), the corresponding character.

 When you press OK, the characters for the chosen emoticon will be copied to your clipboard, ready for pasting.

+## Insert symbol ##

+This dialog allows you to choose one of the symbols available in the Punctuation/symbol pronunciation dialog of NVDA.
+You can use the Filter edit box or the arrow keys to select an item from the symbols list.
+Then, press OK and the selected emoji or symbol will be copied to your clipboard, ready for pasting.

 ## Emoticons dictionary ##